 V. What are the similarities and differences between embryonic and adult stem cells?

 Human embryonic and adult stem cells each have advantages and disadvantages regarding potential use for cell-based regenerative therapies.
 One major difference between adult and embryonic stem cells is their different abilities in the number and type of differentiated cell types they can become.
 Embryonic stem cells can become all cell types of the body because they are pluripotent.
 Adult stem cells are thought to be limited to differentiating into different cell types of their tissue of origin.

 Embryonic stem cells can be grown relatively easily in culture.
 Adult stem cells are rare in mature tissues, so isolating these cells from an adult tissue is challenging, and methods to expand their numbers in cell culture have not yet been worked out.
 This is an important distinction, as large numbers of cells are needed for stem cell replacement therapies.

 Scientists believe that tissues derived from embryonic and adult stem cells may differ in the likelihood of being rejected after transplantation.
-We don't yet know whether tissues derived from embryonic stem cells would cause transplant rejection, since the first phase 1 clinical trials testing the safety of cells derived from hESCS have only recently been approved by the United States Food and Drug Administration (FDA).
+We don't yet know for certain whether tissues derived from embryonic stem cells would cause transplant rejection, since relatively few clinical trials have tested the safety of transplanted cells derived from hESCS.